thevolatilebit/MarketDataFeeds.jl/readme.md

 change_provider!(source="IBKR", paths; <keyword arguments>)
 ```

-Change the data feed of market data stores in `paths` (a directory, a vector of paths, or a path) to `source`.
-The original group `bars` will be replaced by a derived view; file's metadata will be updated accordingly (special care has to be taken with timespan conversion - see `IBKR_PERIODS`, `POLYGON_PERIODS`).
+Change the feed of market data stores in `paths` (a path or a vector of paths, incl. directories) to `source`.
+The original group `bars` will be replaced by a view into it.
+File's metadata will be updated accordingly (special care has to be taken with timespan conversion - see `IBKR_PERIODS`, `POLYGON_PERIODS`).

 Reduces to `_change_provider`.